-Lines carry thousands of volts, and they are dangerous when in working order or when downed by storms or accidents.
+Lines carry thousands of volts of electricity, and they are dangerous when in working order or when downed by storms or accidents.
 Remember to stay away from any downed wire and puddles and other water that could be contacting live lines.
-Power lines can be dangerous and should always be avoided.